hantianjz/github.io/content/posts/feb_2025_notes.md

 ```

 ### [Avante.nvim](https://github.com/yetone/avante.nvim)
-I started using with copilot and the result was surprisingly good.
-Needed to NOT use the rag service as that actually spins up a docker container locally and really drains a ton of resources.
+I started using Avante.nvim with Copilot, and the results were surprisingly good.
+I avoided using the RAG service because it spins up a local Docker container, which drains resources.

-Which unsurprisingly it was pretty much perfect as aid tool for working through [rustlings](https://github.com/rust-lang/rustlings) problems, the suggested answer was correct 9/10 times.
-And pair it with the rust-lsp with clippy, I was able to get through the rustlings problems in a weekend.
+This setup was nearly perfect for working through [rustlings](https://github.com/rust-lang/rustlings) problems.
+The suggested answers were correct 9 out of 10 times.
+Paired with rust-lsp and Clippy, I completed the rustlings problems in a weekend.

-This seems to be very close to the Cursor AI, experience.
-Overall very pleased with the setup right now.
+This experience is very similar to using Cursor AI.
+Overall, I'm very pleased with the setup.